 For the best results on repairs and maintenance, only hire a reputable licensed HVAC contractor with trained technicians.
 At The Cooling Company, our technicians are EPA-certified and we offer a 12-month guarantee on our installations.
 A trained technician understands how the different components of the system work and is equipped with the proper tools to correctly and safely perform installations and repairs.
 With an unlicensed contractor, you run the risk of improper installations, inadequate maintenance, and inferior parts being used which will all negatively affect the efficiency of the unit and shorten its lifespan.

 The Cooling Company has been proudly servicing Las Vegas, Henderson and nearby areas for 8 years.
-In that time, we've built up a solid reputation in the industry and our customers trust us with all their HVAC needs including installation, repairs, and maintenance.
-If your HVAC system is due for a seasonal service, give us a call us at 702-567-0707 to schedule a maintenance appointment.
+During that time, we’ve built up a solid reputation in the industry and our customers trust us with all their HVAC needs including installation, repairs, and maintenance.
+If your HVAC system is due for seasonal service, give us a call us at (702) 790-8277 to schedule a maintenance appointment.